- What is the purpose of a food intolerance test?

 A food intolerance test is a diagnostic tool to identify whether your body is hypersensitive towards a certain food, which could cause an adverse reaction to your system.

-Contrarily to food allergies, food intolerances don’t trigger an immediate reaction.
-The problems arising from food intolerances are caused by the inability of the body to correctly assimilate certain foods and to the irritation some foods may cause, such as headache, unexplained fatigue, indigestion, diarrhoea, swelling and other issues with the digestive process.
+Contrary to food allergies, food intolerances don’t trigger an immediate reaction.
+The problems arising from food intolerances are caused by the inability of the body to correctly assimilate certain foods and the irritation some foods may cause, such as headache, unexplained fatigue, indigestion, diarrhoea, swelling and other issues with the digestive process.

 There are several types of food intolerance tests.
 The most accurate ones are:

-- Blood test: for testing for Coeliac disease and for gluten intolerance
+- Blood test: for testing for coeliac disease and for gluten intolerance

 - Hydrogen breath test: used to diagnose lactose intolerance.
 You'll be asked to blow up a balloon-like bag.
-You'll then be given a drink of lactose solution and your breath will be tested after roughly 30 minutes.
+You'll then be given a drink of lactose solution and your breath will be tested after roughly thirty minutes.

 - IgG4 tests